 Is it safe to visit bird sanctuaries and reserves?

 Yes.
-H5N1 is not yet present in Australia and generally only spreads to people who are in contact with sick birds.
+H5 bird flu is not yet present in Australia and generally only spreads to people who are in contact with sick birds.
 Watching birds and enjoying nature is safe (and good for you!).